sgibson91/binderhub-deploy/README.md

 Fill the quotation marks with your desired namespaces, etc.
 (Note that `#` tokens won't be permitted in the actual JSON file.)

-* For a list of available data centre locations, [see here](https://azure.microsoft.com/en-us/global-infrastructure/locations/).
+* For a list of available data centre regions, [see here](https://azure.microsoft.com/en-us/global-infrastructure/locations/).
+This should be a _region_ and **not** a _location_, e.g. "West Europe" or "Central US".
+These can be equivalently written as `westeurope` and `centralus`, respectively.
 * For a list of available Linux Virtual Machines, [see here](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/).
 * The `cluster_name` must be 63 characters or less and only contain lower case alphanumeric characters or a hyphen (`-`).
 * For versions of the BinderHub Helm chart, [see here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub).